gustavares/cos-tutorial/TUTORIAL.md

 }
 ```

-### 2.2 Enabling CORS requests to our bucket
+### 2.2 Enabling CORS requests and exposing the ETag header

-In order to use the presigned URL feature, first we need to enable CORS requests to our bucket and expose the `ETag` header property, because its needed for the multipart upload.
+In order to use the presigned URL feature, first we need to enable CORS requests to our bucket, and for the multipart upload we need to expose the `ETag` header property.
 To do this we will write a simple script that will send a CORS configuration object to our bucket using the `ibm-cos-sdk`.

 #### 2.2.1 Configuring the COS connection object

 - Open the `cos.js` file and import `S3` and `Credentials` classes from the `ibm-cos-sdk` and the `dotenv` module.
 - Instantiate and export an object called `cos` that receveis an instance of the `S3` class, passing a config object to the constructor like below.

-This file will also holds the functions to get the presigned URLs and will be used by our API.
+Later we will modify this file to hold all the functions to get the presigned URLs and complete the multipart upload, which will be used by our API.
 ```javascript
 // cos.js
 import { S3, Credentials } from 'ibm-cos-sdk';